ellisimo03/Travelling-salesman-problem/README.md

 ```lua
 NormalizeFitness()
 ```
-This prepares possibilities for selection
+This  function prepares possibilities for selection